Digital Transformation? Really?

 We recently came across the 2018 edition of Top Issues: An Annual Report from PwC.
-Given how late it is in the year, as well as the accelerating rate of change, we were quite interested to see what might have transpired since the Report was issued in December of 2017.
+Given the accelerating rate of change, we were quite interested to see what might have transpired since the Report was issued in December of 2017.
 On page 5, we found this:

 The companies that … design and implement digital platforms … will be the most likely to quickly adjust and grow as the industry continues to become more digital.